 A: Yes, the United States government imposes strict restrictions on the amount of goods you can bring back from Cuba.
 Travelers can bring back $400 worth of goods and merchandise, of which no more than $100 can consist of both alcohol and tobacco products.
 Note that you can only bring Cuban goods back if you are flying directly between the U.S. and Cuba (not through a third country such as Canada or Mexico).

 Q: What is the currency in Cuba and how many U.S. Dollars can it buy?

-A: There are two currencies in use in Cuba.
-One for Cuban nationals and one for foreigners.
-The currency for use by foreigners is the Cuban convertible peso (CUC).
-Notes are in the following denominations of peso - 100, 50, 20, 10 and 5.
+Notes are in the following denominations of the CUC peso - 100, 50, 20, 10 and 5.
 Coins are in the following denominations - 1 peso, and 20, 5, 2 and 1 centavos.
 There is a 1:1 exchange rate between the two currencies.

 Q: How much should I set aside for tips in Cuba?
 Who do we tip?